Mico27/gbs-DynamicProjectilePlugin/README.md

 Add **Launch Dynamic Projectile From Slot**.
 The *Source* tab picks where the shot starts and where it aims; the *Dynamic projectile* tab carries the per-launch parameters.

 Set **Slot Behaviour** on that tab to whatever the slot holds.
-It has no effect on the projectile — it only decides which parameter fields are shown, since the launch event cannot know what the slot contains.
+It has no effect on the projectile and only decides which fields are shown, since the launch event cannot know what the slot contains.

 ### 3. Add Impact Scripts (optional)